mnpk/BERT-keras-minimal/README.md

 * In contrast to the implementation of Separius, we keep the vocabulary ordering of the original tensoflow implementation.

 See example_kaggle_quora_insincere.py for a simple example.

+ **Load google BERT from a tensorflow model:** load_google_bert loads the weights from a pretrained tensorflow checkpoint.
+In particular, it loads all position embeddings weights, even if the keras model has a shorter sequence length.
+It is therefore possible to train a model with e.g. a sequence length of 70, with positional embeddings frozen and then to load the model for inference with a larger sequence length.